 Think about the times that make the most sense to do what you need to do each day.

 In the morning my mind and body aren’t ready to hit the day running.
-So I do thinks that don’t take a lot of work like doing the dishes, start the coffee, do a quick straitening of the house.
+So I do think that don’t take a lot of work like doing the dishes, start the coffee, do a quick straitening of the house.
 Then sit and read my morning devotions.

 By then I am feeling a little looser and ready to do more tasks.